aboviq/emigrate/packages/mysql/README.md

 emigrate up --plugin mysql  # the @emigrate/ prefix is optional
 ```

-### Using the generator plugin
+### Using the template plugin

-The generator plugin is used to generate skeleton .sql migration files inside your migration directory.
+The template plugin is used to generate skeleton .sql migration files inside your migration directory.

-Configure the generator in your `emigrate.config.js` file:
+Configure the template plugin in your `emigrate.config.js` file:

 ```js
 export default {